 Vacuum forming still calls for relatively simple designs.
 Firstly, there’s a limit to how much you can realistically expect from the moulding process.
 Secondly, vacuum forming doesn’t apply the same degree of force as pressure forming or injection moulding.

 On the other hand, vacuum forming is great for ensuring consistency.
-If you use the same mould, you should almost certainly get the same results.
+If you use the same tool, you should almost certainly get the same results.
 The only exception to this is if the plastic is mishandled.
 Bluntly, however, that is a reflection of your manufacturer’s skill (and equipment) not on vacuum forming itself.

 In simple terms, the fewer parts an item has, the harder it is to break.
 Vacuum forming creates parts as a single piece.
 This makes them inherently more robust than similar items made from more than one component part.